DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ### Step 2 - Compute a test statistic.

 In this example, we can think of the data as coming from a **hypergeometric** distribution.
 This is really a binomial from a finite population.
-We can calculate the p-value using this probability distribution.
+We can calculate the $p$-value using this probability distribution.
 The random variable is the number of control patients that survived from a total population of 90 patients, where 50 are control patients and 40 are treatment patients, and where a total of 25 survived.

-### Step 3 - Determine the p-value.
+### Step 3 - Determine the $p$-value.

 In this case, we want to find $\Prob(X \leq 11)$ (the observed number of control patients that survived) and double it since it is a two-sided test.